public final class Value extends Object

 name, last name, salary and friends, an array of other Person objects.
 The

-result returned by toString()
+result returned by toString() on a Value representing two

 Person instances, each with just the other as a friend, might appear as